lifecinemas/misopack1_beta/README.md

 * pk3 file is way too large (almost 80MB).
 Need to find a way to reduce filesize.
 Possibly change texture directories / compress them.

 LATEST CHANGES:
+* `1/12/2018`
+* deleted 2 random brushes that had missing textures in imperial that i completely overlooked and somehow only noticed now
+* fixed spawns in courses to face wall to avoid teleport abuse
 * `1/7/2018`
 * finally added `strangeland` course without it glitching out.
 Removed all the textures in the area where it was being caused and built it by scratch.
 * `1/6/2018:`